 Beautiful Single Origin Tea

 Sebastian Beckwith and friends started In Pursuit of Tea in 1999 to explore small farms in Asia and source the finest teas available.
-Twenty years later, we continue to visit these historic tea-growing regions to taste the season’s harvest and bring back the best.
+Over twenty years later, we continue to visit these historic tea-growing regions to taste the season’s harvest and bring back the best.
 Our looseleaf teas are crafted with great care, most of them still picked and processed by hand, and draw on centuries of tradition.
 We don't blend lots or add flavorings; we believe that within its leaves, each true tea contains the promise of a new journey, full of wonder and peace.

 In Pursuit of Tea supplies home tea drinkers with a wide range of selections—from delicate white teas and first flush Darjeelings to rich, complex oolongs and pu-erhs—as well as many restaurants, bars, and cafes as part of our mission to elevate the quality and service of tea in the fine dining and hospitality industry.
 (Read more about our wholesale program.)
 By sourcing directly, we’re able to share these exquisite teas with minimal markup.